freifunk-fulda/fffd-keyupload/README.md

 * Update configuration section at the beginning of the script
 * Permit write access to the logfile specified in configuration
 * Allow the user your webserver runs as to write the key directory
+* Add sudo permission for webserver user to the reload_fastd.sh script
 * Add a virtual host to your webserver configuration

 Sample Apache2 configuration